amoncaldas/WPP/webapp/README.md

 - `skipAutoIndexAfterUpdate` (boolean) : skips the auto resources reload after update
 - `skipAutoIndexAfterDestroy` (boolean) : skips the auto resources reload after destroy
 - `skipServerMessages` (boolean) : skip using server returned message and use only front end messages do display toasters
+- `skipShowValidationMsg` (boolean) : skit showing the validation error message via toaster when a form is invalid
-- `formRef` (string, optional) : the name of the form ref you are using in the template.
-Necessary to auto validate the form.
-If not provided, assumed is 'form'
+- `formRef` (string, optional) : the alternative name of the form ref you are using in the template.
+Used to auto validate the form.
+If not provided, it is assumed that the form ref name is `form`
-- `[http-error-status-code-number]` : defines the message to be used when this http error status code is returned by a request (from 300 to 505)
+- `[http-error-status-code-number]` : defines the message to be used when an http error status code is returned by a request (only available fot status code from `300` to `505`)

 Example of adding CRUD to a component: